Schwarzenbach Dam

 Is it wheelchair accessible?

-While specific accessibility details are not provided, it’s recommended to check the official website for the latest information on wheelchair access.
+Accessibility details are not provided, so it’s best to check the official website for current information.

 Can I buy tickets online?